hydramod/link-autos-ireland-project-1/README.md

 The responsiveness of all pages was tested on various screen sizes starting from 320px and above, as per the guidelines of WCAG 2.1 Reflow for responsive design on Chrome, Edge, Firefox, and Opera browsers.
 The [Website Responsive Test](https://websiteresponsivetest.com/) was used for this purpose, which offered various emulated mobile devices such as Samsung and Apple smartphones with different screen sizes.
 In addition to this, Google Chrome developer tools was used.

 To test:
-1. Open a browser and go to Tacos Travels website.
+1. Open a browser and go to Link Autos Ireland website.
 2. Right-click and select "Inspect" to open the developer tools.
 3. Change the view to "responsive" and decrease the width to 320px.
 4. Set the zoom to 50%.